MundeepL/LenovoKeyboardBacklight/README.md

 To schedule with Task Scheduler:
 1. Click '**Create Task**'.
-2. Choose '**Run whether user is logged in or not**'.
-(Make use sure user that executes script has permissions to run on this machine.)
+2. Choose '**Run whether user is logged in or not**'. (ensure user that executes this script has necessary permissions)
 3. Add a trigger '**At startup**'.
 4. Add a trigger '**On an event**' if you want to support sleep and hibernation.
 You'll need to find the EventID in Windows Event Manager.
     1. Log: 'System'